mayiming1988/aristotle-metadata-registry/docs/extensions/new_metadata_types/new_metadata_type.rst

 Abstract base classes in Django allow for the easy creation of items that share similar properties, without introducing additional fields into the database.
-They also allow for self-referential ForeignKeys that are restricted to the inherited type, rather than to the base type.
+They also allow for cls-referential ForeignKeys that are restricted to the inherited type, rather than to the base type.

 .. autoclass:: aristotle_mdr.models._concept